JackDanger/http101/DAY1.md

 how to look at the lines you're typing and parse out good requests from bad.
-Netcat, the simple little tool that it is, when it acts as a server using the `-l` flag doesn't bother parsing anything - it just spits whatever right out onto the screen.
+Netcat, the simple little tool that it is, when it acts as a server using the `-l` flag doesn't bother parsing anything - it just spits whatever you send it right out onto the screen.

 Challenges:

 1. Connect to http://motherfuckingwebsite.com and save just the http headers to a file (hint: you’ll want to use either the program `split` or `head`)
 1. Connect to an HTTPS website using `openssl s_client` (hint: you may need to read `openssl s_client -h` and/or Google for a solution)
 1. Try the above challenges using `curl` instead of `nc`.
 How goddamned